Thanks for coming!

-I’m an editor, strategist and writer with 10 years of hands-on experience developing creative content to help innovative brands tell their stories, grow audiences and build reputations.
+I’m an editor, content strategist and writer with over 10 years of hands-on experience developing creative content to help innovative brands tell their stories, grow audiences and build reputations.

 In the travel space, I’ve worked in-house at Airbnb and Lonely Planet, and a travel startup that went *poof*, as they sometimes do.
 I occasionally teach workshops and give talks on travel writing and content strategy.